Check Battery Cycle Count on a Mac

 The other nice thing about Coconut Battery is that it keeps a running log of statistics, so you can see how your battery performance changes over time as the cycles accrue.
 This helps to identify issues, like if a MacBook battery is not lasting as long as the factory suggests it should, it may get replaced for free.

-If you just want to see how much battery life you have left on your current charge, you can show that in the battery menubar.
+Finally, if you just want to see how much battery life you have left on your current charge, you can show that in the battery menubar of a Mac laptop.